sarasaj/blockchain-nd-project10-capstone/Blockchain-Capstone-master/README.md

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.

 ##documentation
-the documentation folder contains screenshots of testing , migrating , minting and proof.json files please take a look at it.
+the documentation folder contains screenshots and files for the testing , migrating , minting , proof.json files and opensea please take a look at it. oh and by the way omar is my sun .. i named this contract by his name .. i started this course 12 oct and had him on 16

 ## Install
 `npm install`